csawlogo.jpg

 Cowryd ap Cadfan of Dyffryn Clwyd

-RESEARCH PAPERS CONCERNING THE FIRST POWYS DYNASTY
+RESEARCH PAPERS ON THE 1ST POWYS DYNASTY

 Vortigern and the Powys Dynasty